axent-pl/oauth2mock/README.md

 # OAuth2Mock

-This project serves a purpose to replace Keycloak (or other resource hungry authorization servers) during local development.
-It is **NOT** meant for production applications.
+OAuth2Mock (code name Axes) is a lightweight OAuth2 authorization server designed to replace resource-intensive servers like Keycloak during local development.
+This tool is **not intended for production environments**.

+## Features
+* Lightweight and minimal resource usage.
+* Provides OpenID Connect (OIDC) endpoints for local development.
+* Configurable via environment variables and JSON files.
+* Runs as a Go application or a Docker container.

 ## How to run

-Plain go run from sources
+### From Source
+Run the server using the make command:
 ```sh
 make run
 ```

-Container from a dockerhub image
+### Using Docker
+Run the prebuilt Docker image from Docker Hub:
 ```sh
 docker run -p 8080:8080 prond/axes:nightly
 ```

-## Axes vs Keycloak
+## Axes vs Keycloak: resource consuption

-This a simple comparison of resource consuption by Keycloak and Axes (a snapshot of the docker stats after Keycloak has done all the initialization when memory usage went over 1GiB and CPU to 199%  ).
+Below is a comparison of resource usage between Axes and Keycloak, captured after Keycloak completed initialization (memory peaked over 1 GiB and CPU usage reached 199%).

 ```console
 > docker stats